 Applicants who plan to seek New York Bar admission may petition the State bar for an “advance ruling” on the effect of a felony or misdemeanor conviction upon their character and fitness evaluations.
 Applicants seeking such a ruling are encouraged to contact the Appellate Division of the New York State Unified Court System in which you reside; if you do not reside in New York State, please contact the Attorney Admissions Office of the Appellate Division, Third Judicial Department.

 NYU Law will use information shared in the Character and Fitness section of the application to advise and support admitted students.
 The Law School’s Office of Career Services and Public Interest Law Center will provide counseling to students who have questions on how a criminal legal history may impact a legal career.

 We usually welcome about 450 full-time LLM students annually, around 330-340 of whom completed their prior legal training in more than 50 jurisdictions around the world.

 The vast majority of full-time students who hold a US JD enroll in the LLM in Taxation program; most of the international students pursue their interested in the Master of Laws or one of our other specializations.

-In recent years, just over fifty percent of the full-time class identify as female.
+In recent years, around or just over fifty percent of the full-time class identify as women.

 - Are all of your programs available on a full-time and part-time basis?